-Supervising Social Workers make a significant contribution to our proactive participation strategy for children and young people by organising and supervising activities, as well as consultation, feedback and events.
+Supervising Social Workers and Support Workers make a significant contribution to our proactive participation strategy for children and young people by organising and supervising activities, as well as consultation, feedback and events.
 In addition, they provide the following services:

+• Out of hours duty support in response to crisis and emergencies.

+Transport for a child/ young person to

+SOCIAL WORK & SUPPORT SERVICES

-- Out of hours duty support in response to crisis and emergencies. - Transport for a child/ young person to attend school, contact visits or activities. - Supervision of contact between a child/young person and his/her birth family. - Excursions, trips and social activities for foster children/young people. - Social activities for the sons and daughters of foster carers.
+attend school, contact visits or activities. • Supervision of contact between a child/young person and his/her birth family.

+Excursions, trips and social activities for foster children/young people.
+Independent living preparation and training

+• Social activities for the sons and daughters of foster carers.

+• Children and Young People Council (CYPC): A number of children and young people, from each region, make up the CYPC, who meets (virtually, due to the distance between the offices), approximately 3 times per year.